netrunner-rolling-legacy/netrunner-rolling-default-settings/README.md

-netrunnerarch-default-settings
+netrunner-rolling-default-settings
 ==========================
-Default settings for KDE4 and applications for Netrunner.
+Default settings for Plasma and Applications for Netrunner.